princeemekajoel/alx-low_level_programming/0x00-hello_world/README.md

-This is the 0x00-helloworld readme for my first c project
+This is the 0x00-hello_world project